raghavnautiyal/CS50-Harvard-Introduction-To-Computer-Science/README.md

-# CS50-Harvard-Introduction-To-Computer-Science
+# CS50 - Harvard's Introduction To The Intellectual Enterprises of Computer Science and The Art of Programming

-This repository contains all of my solutions for Harvard's CS50 - an introduction to computer science.
-Feel free to use my code to understand the problems, but do not copy it outright, as it would be a violation of the course's academic honesty policy.
+This repository contains all of my solutions for Harvard's CS50 - an introduction to the intellectual enterprises of computer science and the art of programming.
+I hope my solutions are helpful to other students :) Feel free to use my code to understand the problems, but do not copy it outright, as it would be a violation of the course's academic honesty policy.
 All of these solutions have received 100% on submission :)

  # Table of contents
  [Problem Set 1 - Intro to C ](https://github.com/raghavnautiyal/CS50-Harvard-Introduction-To-Computer-Science/tree/master/Problem%20Set%201%20-%20Intro%20to%20C)